oracle/oracle-database-operator/docs/rac/provisioning/prerequisites_oracle_rac_db.md

 **IMPORTANT :** You must make the changes specified in this section before you proceed to the next section.

 ## Mandatory roles and privileges requirements for Oracle RAC Database Controller
-  Oracle RAC Database Controller uses Kubernetes objects such as :-
+ Oracle RAC Database Controller requires the following Kubernetes object permissions:

   | Resources | Verbs |
   | --- | --- |